 Which I can put on my site and social media accounts without going through the refining process all over again and modifying on the spot.
 My profile is a lot clearer and specific compared to my previous one and I felt more convinced with what I came up with.
-I now have a well-put profile which clearly ties up with my campaigns plan.
+I now have a well-put profile that clearly ties up with my campaign plans.

 So what?
 A profile is the number one thing that your audience will look at and that is the crucial point of making them stay and want to see more or leave and look for a more promising profile.

 Of course, I am an accountant and financial advisor.
 Business planning and controlling are my backgrounds.
 Naturally, the numbers will always be part of my decision and strategy.
 With a clearer campaign plan, I have identified more reliable sources of income.
 Lingering doubt on how is I able to sustain my site financially and live off of my business now have a definite answer.

 So how did I narrow down my niche?

 Here are some prompts which are helpful to narrow down niche.
 Before you do this, I encourage you to clear your mind of your IDEAL niche or profile or whatever it is blocking you from defining a genuine focus.
 Try to relate my thinking process to yourself and just answer as who you really are and not the ideal you.
 Profiling!

 There are 5 steps but there are prompts for each step which will guide you on how to narrow down niche.

 Ok.
 This is so broad.
 Let’s break it down into comprehensible questions.
 If a question is not applicable to you, try to answer just the rest of the questions.
 As much as possible, filter down to your top 3.

 This first part is very important in filtering your focus which is critical and so helpful when you go to the second part.

 a.
 Identify interests and topics that you are comfortable with